IsaiahNichols/autoASCII/README.md

 In order to use, just change image path as indicated by a comment.

 ### Notes
-the `legacy.main` program seems to work best for smaller images while `main.py` seems to work well for much larger images where detail is wanted.
+the `small.main` program seems to work best for smaller images while `big.py` seems to work well for much larger images where detail is wanted.